Amine-Smahi/Javafx-HotelManagement/README.md

 ### what the software contains
 - Database Creator ( no need for sql dump file ... )
 - Basic Operations( add a personne , rooms , services , guests , adress , reservations )
-- dta view in a table
+- déta view in a table
 - logout

 ### about the design